 Ultimately the people who you are trying to connect with are those that will read your session description in the conference program.
 A compelling description is what is going to make attendees want to come to your session, and that’s what makes a session valuable to a conference.

 Tell a Story

-A high quality speaking proposal isn’t just about what information you are going to share, it’s about how you plan to share it.
-Consider these two brief descriptions for what is essentially the same session:
+A high-quality speaking proposal isn’t just about what information you are going to share, it’s about how you plan to share it.
+Consider these two brief descriptions of what is essentially the same session:

 In this session I will explain how to build quality compliance training.
 I will show you how to analyze the needs of your organization to find our what compliance training needs to address.
 I will show you how to design engaging compliance learning programs that learners will love.
 I’ll close the session covering to evaluate compliance training effectively.

 This session may be great.
 It may be sharing useful tips that people can use.
 As a proposal, it’s very dry and fact-based.
 Now consider another option for the same session.